-If you are financially eligible and have been approved for Medicaid, there is a specific process that must be followed.
-First, to determine whether you need services, you must have a “Conflict-Free Evaluation,” conducted by a New York State Department of Health subcontractor called Maximus NYMC (New York Medicaid Choice).
-If Maximus determines that you need services that Medicaid covers, your next step is to choose a Managed Long Term Care (MLTC) agency.
+If you meet Medicaid financial requirements for eligibility and have been approved for Medicaid, there is a specific process that must be followed.
+First, to determine whether you need Medicaid Home Care services, you must have a “Conflict-Free Evaluation,” conducted by a New York State Department of Health subcontractor called Maximus NYMC (New York Medicaid Choice).
+If Maximus determines that you need home health services that Medicaid covers, your next step is to choose a Managed Long Term Care (MLTC) agency.
 The agency will evaluate you and pre-qualify you for a certain number of hours of care, depending on what services you need.
-You can apply to more than one MLTC if you wish, since each MLTC might evaluate your needs differently.
+You can apply to more than one MLTC if you wish, since each MLTC might evaluate your Medicaid and in-home care needs a bit differently.
 Once you have a determination from one or more MLTCs, you can choose to enroll with the one you prefer.

-Financial eligibility for Medicaid is a complex topic, because it takes into account various factors such as your age, marital status, any assets you hold singly or with others, and sometimes your income.
-What is remarkable is that, for Community Medicaid in New York, it is usually possible to become eligible quickly.
-To find out if this is possible for you, click here to learn more about the rules that apply to your specific situation.
+Medicaid financial requirements are complex, because eligibility takes into account various factors such as your age, marital status, any assets you hold singly or with others, and sometimes your income.
+Click here to learn more about the rules that apply to your specific situation.